mehmetbayik/Skin-Cancer-Prediction-Deep-Learning/README.md

 # CS464 Introduction to Machine Learning
 Assignment and project implementations done for CS464 course, Bilkent University, Fall 2023.

+For detailed information, check the project report.

 ## Coverage of the repository